Angular-Wave/angular.ts/src/animations/animate.md

 - ## CSS-based Animations
 -
 - CSS-based animations with ng.animate are unique since they require no JavaScript code at all.
 By using a CSS class that we reference between our HTML
-- and CSS code we can create an animation that will be picked up by AngularJS when an underlying directive performs an operation.
+- and CSS code we can create an animation that will be picked up by AngularTS when an underlying directive performs an operation.
 -
 - The example below shows how an `enter` animation can be made possible on an element using `ng-if`:
 -